-(RESUME <tag> . '<register names>) eg: (RESUME \$nptag verb)
+(RESUME <tag> . '<register names>)

+eg: (RESUME \$nptag verb)

-The RESUME function resumes the subcomputation which generated <tag> (i.e. with a call to RESUMETAG) in the current position in the input string.
+The RESUME function resumes the subcomputation which generated $\langle tag \rangle$ (i.e. with a call to RESUMETAG) in the current position in the input string.
 Optional arguments to RESUME specify registers whose contents should be "sent" to the lower computation.
 The value returned by RESUME is the value POPped by the lower level.

-3.5.5 The HOLD/VIRTUAL Facility
+III.5.e The HOLD/VIRTUAL facility